Anton Stach: Club career

-Anton Stach was born in the Lower Saxonian town of Buchholz in der Nordheide near Hamburg and joined Buchholzer FC during his childhood.
-Since 2010, he has participated to the training at Werder Bremen once a week, before he joined one year later the youth academy (Nachwuchsleistungszentrum) of Bremen-based.
-Stach has played for Werder Bremen until the B-youth and has played later at JFV Nordwest.
+Stach was born in the town of Buchholz in der Nordheide in the Hamburg Metropolitan Region and joined Buchholzer FC during his childhood.
+Since 2010, he participated in training at Werder Bremen once a week, before he joined the youth academy of Bremen-based Nachwuchsleistungszentrum one year later.
+Stach played for Werder Bremen until the B-youth, and became captain of Werder Bremen's under-16 side.
+He later played at JFV Nordwest.
 Afterwards, he joined the U19-team of VfL Osnabrück.

-For the 2017–18 season, the Buchholz-born Stach joined SSV Jeddeloh from Regionalliga Nord, the fourth-highest level in Germany.
-After a one year, he moved to VfL Wolfsburg and played for the second team of Wolfsburg-based, also in the Regionalliga Nord.
-With the second team of VfL Wolfsburg, he has reached the play-off round for the promotion to the professional 3.
-Liga, the third-highest level of German football, but the Lower Saxonians lost against the second team of FC Bayern München.
+For the 2017–18 season, Stach joined SSV Jeddeloh from Regionalliga Nord, a regional league at the fourth-tier of German football.
+After a one year, he moved to VfL Wolfsburg II, also in the Regionalliga Nord.
+With the second team of VfL Wolfsburg II, he reached the play-off round for the promotion to the professional 3.
+Liga, the third-highest level of German football, but the Lower Saxonians lost against Bayern Munich II.

-In the 2020–21 season, Anton Stach left Lower Saxony and joined Franconia-based Greuther Fürth from the second German division, where he signed a contract until summer 2023.
+In the 2020–21 season, Stach left Lower Saxony and joined Franconia-based Greuther Fürth from the second German division, where he signed a contract until July 2023.
 Stach helped the team achieve promotion to the Bundesliga.

-In 2021, he joined Mainz 05 on a deal until summer 2024.
+In July 2021, Stach joined fellow German club Mainz 05 on a deal until July 2024.
+Later that year, on 4 December, he scored his first Bundesliga goal in a 3–0 victory over VfL Wolfsburg.

+On 1 September 2023, Stach signed a four-year contract with TSG Hoffenheim.
+Two months later, on 4 November, he scored his first goal for Hoffenheim in a 3–2 home defeat against Bayer Leverkusen.
+He finished the 2023–24 season with 408 duels won, the second most only behind Bernardo.

+On 22 July 2025, Stach moved to England, joining Premier League club Leeds United on a four-year contract worth reportedly £17 million.